 Polydrug Abuse: Benadryl and Alcohol

 Benadryl can be abused if people use it incorrectly.
 People may misuse and abuse Benadryl for delirium since it is so readily available.
 The symptoms can be severe and are even worse if the drug is combined with other substances like alcohol.
-A person can develop Benadryl tolerance and addiction.
-A lot of people who abuse medications that contain these ingredients experience side effects like hallucinations and sleepiness.
+A person can develop tolerance and Benadryl addiction.
+Many people who abuse medications containing these ingredients experience side effects like hallucinations and sleepiness.

-Polydrug abuse is the improper use of multiple drugs or substances such as Benadryl and alcohol simultaneously, and it is dangerous.
-The joined effects of Benadryl and alcohol enhance the desired effect of the individual drugs and intensify the potentially harmful side effects of each substance.
+Polydrug abuse is the improper use of multiple drugs or substances, such as diphenhydramine with alcohol, simultaneously, which is dangerous.
+The combined effects of Benadryl and alcohol enhance the desired effect of the individual drugs and intensify each substance’s potentially harmful side effects.

 It is important to remember that mixing drugs can bring about unpredictable results.
 Also, the short-term and long-term consequences of polydrug abuse are challenging for medical professionals to predict as they vary based on the combination and amount of substances used.